Blog

 How To Add Charts And Graphs To WordPress

-You’re probably familiar with the old adage “a picture is worth a thousand words.”
-This is certainly true when you’re presenting or explaining complex information.
+You’re probably familiar with the adage “a picture is worth a thousand words.”
+This certainly applies when you’re presenting or explaining complex information.

-You can use tables to present data, but if you want your audience to try and interpret complex data with numbers, percentages and relationships easily, then charts and graphs are perfect for helping them interpret the information.
+You can use tables to present data, but if you want your audience to try and make sense of complex information with numbers, trends and relationships easily, then graphs and charts let you present the information in a meaningful and intelligent manner that can be quickly processed.

-Create Graphs In A WordPress Page Or Post
+How To Add Stunning Charts And Graphs To A WordPress Page Or Post

-Charts and graphs help you explain complex data so people can more easily understand it!
+Graphs and charts help explain complex data so your audience can more easily understand it!

-If you want to present information visually and dynamically on your WordPress site using charts and graphs, this step-by-step tutorial will show you exactly how to create and add colorful and updatable graphs and charts to your WordPress posts and pages that:
+If you want to display dynamic visual content on your WordPress site using charts and graphs, this tutorial will show you how to create appealing and updatable charts and graphs to your WordPress posts that:

-• Lets you upload data from your computer or a web-based source of data
+• Allows you to upload data from your computer or a web-based source of data

 Visualizer Plugin For WordPress

-If you plan to display visual data like bar charts, comparison graphs or trending graphs that contain static information (e.g. historical data), an easier option is to create your charts or graphs using an image editing application, convert these into images and then simply insert the image into your posts or pages.
+If you are displaying visual data like bar charts, comparison graphs or trending graphs which contain information that is not going to change (e.g. historical data), a simple method you can use to present this information is to create the graphs or charts using a desktop application, convert these into .jpg or .png images and then simply insert the image files into your posts or pages.

 Use WordPress Chart & Graph Plugins

-If you want to embed interactive bars and pie graphs into WordPress with no coding skills required, the easiest way to do this is to use a plugin.
+If you want to create dynamic bars and pie graphs in WordPress with no coding skills required, the easiest way to do this is to use a plugin.

-Fortunately, there is a WordPress plugin that is simple to install, easy-to-use and allows you to not only create great-looking and interactive graphs and charts, it also lets you populate your charts and graphs with dynamic content.
+Fortunately, there is a free plugin for WordPress that is simple to install, easy-to-use and allows you to not only create great-looking and mobile-responsive charts and graphs, it also lets you populate your charts and graphs with dynamic data.

-You can install the plugin from your WP dashboard (explained a little further below), or download the WP Visualizer plugin here:
+You can install the plugin from your WP dashboard (we explain how to do this a little further down the page), or access and download WordPress Visualizer from the link below:

 http://wordpress.org/plugins/visualizer